Dataset Dynamics via Gradient Flows in Probability Space: Practical Implementation

+For small datasets the Gaussian approximation for OTDD (\sref{sec:otdd}) is not needed, so the label-to-label distances $\text{W}(\upsilon_y, \upsilon_{y'})$ are computed non-parametrically on-the-fly.
+In this case, only the features need to be updated, so it suffices to compute $\nabla_{x^{(i)}} \text{OTDD}(\mathrm{D}_{\rho_t},\!\mathrm{D}_{\beta})$.
+By using a differentiable solver for the inner and outer OT problems, we compute these gradients through automatic differentiation.

-} Nota that here $\mu_j, \Sigma_j$ evolve in response to the dynamics of the their associated empirical sample $\{\x^i\}_i$, \textit{but not directly because of a gradient step}.
+If, instead, we use the Gaussian approximation in the OTDD, there is now a parametric representation of the distributions $\upsilon_y = \cN(\mu_y, \Sigma_y)$ that must be explicitly updated.
+A simple way to implement this is to backpropagate gradients into $x^{i}$,\footnote{Here we drop parentheses in superscripts for convenience.} take a gradient step on those, and then re-compute means and covariances (and, as a result, the distributional representation of labels $\upsilon_y$).
+Formally, Note that here $\mu^j, \Sigma^j$ evolve in response to the dynamics of the their associated empirical sample $\{x^i\}_i$, \textit{but not directly because of a gradient step}.
 Thus, we refer to this type of flow as \textbf{feature-driven} (\texttt{fd}) dynamics.
-The main drawback of this approach is that the label assignments are fixed through time, i.e., if $\rho_0$ has $k$ classes, so will every $\rho_t$, and every $\x_t^i$ maintains its label throughout.
-This might be acceptable if $\rho_0$ and $\beta$ have the same number of classes.
+The main drawback of this approach is that the label assignments are fixed, i.e., if $\rho_0$ has $k$ classes so will every $\rho_t$, and every $x_t^i$ maintains its label throughout.
+This might be acceptable if $\mathrm{D}_{\rho_0}$ and $\mathrm{D}_{\beta}$ have the same number of classes.

-In order to relax the approach above to allow direct updates on the label distributions $\upsilon_y$, one can instead apply independent updates on features and labels, while keeping the label assignments fixed throughout.
-This \textbf{joint-driven fixed-label} (\texttt{jd-fl}) scheme corresponds to: \ifbool{twocol}{